2024 SUBIC Step-by-Step Travel Guide

 ATTENTION!
-Don’t forget to accomplish all the requirements prior to your visit.
-Take note of the new normal travel rules and guidelines and make sure to comply with them.
-It’s best to check the official website or the Facebook page of Subic Tourism, Zambales Tourism Office, and Zambales Provincial Government for updates and announcements.
+For the most updated information, it’s best to check the official website or the Facebook page of Subic Tourism, Zambales Tourism Office, and Zambales Provincial Government for updates and announcements.

 Best Area to Stay

-From being a US Naval Base to a major maritime gateway, Subic has gone through developments early.
+From being a US Naval Base to a major maritime gateway, Subic is among the earliest that has gone through developments in the area.
 Different kinds of businesses including hotels, restaurants, shopping malls, and adventure parks have mushroomed here through the years.

 There are a lot of accommodation options in Subic that you can choose from.
 Depending on your needs and preferences, here are some lodging options in Subic.